ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-gazebo.rst

 ======================

-`Gazebo <http://gazebosim.org/>`__ is a well known and respected robotics simulator which has been used in number of robotics simulation challenges for ground, marine and space based robots, including the DARPA Robotics Challenge, DARPA Subterranean Challenge and Virtual RobotX Competition.
+`Gazebo <http://gazebosim.org/>`__ is a well known and respected robotics simulator which has been used in a number of robotics simulation challenges for ground, marine and space based robots, including the DARPA Robotics Challenge, DARPA Subterranean Challenge and Virtual RobotX Competition.